Opportunity Zones in Indiana

 - (A) For a census tract in a metropolitan area, the tract’s median family income does not exceed 80% of the greater of: the metropolitan area median family income or the statewide median family income; or (B) For a census tract in a non-metropolitan area, the tract does not exceed 80% of the statewide median family income.

-However, if the census tract is located within a high migration rural county, the tract qualifies as low-income if it does not exceed 85% (as opposed to 80%) of statewide median family income.
+However, if the census tract is located within a high migration rural county, the tract qualified as low-income if it did not exceed 85% (as opposed to 80%) of statewide median family income.
 A “high migration rural county” is any rural county that, during the 20-year period ending with the year in which the most recent census was conducted, has a net outmigration of inhabitants from the county of at least 10% of the county population at the beginning of such period.

 Looking for more information about Opportunity Zones?
 The U.S. Department of the Treasury and the Economic Innovation Group have provided more information here and here.
 The text of the legislation creating the Opportunity Zone program can be accessed here.